LCR Luang Prabang, Laos - RooWanders

 Tour Operators

 I received a screenshot of the QR code two to three days before my ride via WhatsApp.
-12Go probably does it through email.
+12Go does it through email.

 Note that the cost of getting a ticket from the operators is twice as much, but that’s still the only convenient way to go.